Damir94/100-Days-Of-Devops/day-72/README.md

-# Understanding Jenkins Parameterized Jobs — A Hands-On Walkthrough
+# 100 Days 0f Devops - Day 72: Understanding Jenkins Parameterized Jobs — A Hands-On Walkthrough

 As part of onboarding a new DevOps Engineer, the team decided to perform a simple but powerful exercise in Jenkins — creating and running a parameterized job.
 This activity helps engineers understand how Jenkins handles dynamic input values during builds, a concept that becomes essential in real CI/CD pipelines.